 Preparing Your Basement for Waterproofing

 If you have run into problems with moisture in your basement, there is no better service to call than Paul’s Basement Waterproofing.
-If you’ve decided it’s now time to do something about it, here’s a few tips for preparing your basement for waterproofing:
+If you’ve decided it’s now time to do something about it, here are a few tips for preparing your basement for waterproofing:

 - A plan is one of the most important things in carrying out any activity.